IlhamQasse/Dapps-Scraping/README.md

 Once the extraction are done, the scripts will generate plots from the extracted data and automatically save them in a folder with the website name and date of the run.

 ## Disclaimer
 Be aware that web scraping is considered a bad practice.
 Please be advised that this was created for research and education purposes only.
+Ask us to share our crawling data rather than crawling on your own without strong reason.